sin5678/inav_cn_wiki/[WiP]-Quick-setup-guide.md

 Accurately setting up the compass is vital because it is the primary source of heading information.
 Without an accurate heading the drone will not move in the correct direction in autopilot modes (POSHOLD, RTH, Waypoint).
 This can lead to circling (aka “toiletbowling”) or even fly-aways.
 Magnetometer measures magnetic field strength so it should be placed away from any sources of magnetic interference - power wires, ESCs, motors, beepers, metal parts of the frame.
 The best way is to place the compass on a mast along with GPS module.

+## GPS
+iNav supports Ublox gps and NMEA (untested)

+Tested and recommend GPS are M8N versions ( example [Ublox NEO-M8N](http://m.banggood.com/Ublox-NEO-M8N-Flight-Controller-GPS-with-Protective-Shell-for-PIX-PX4-Pixhawk-p-1005394.html?AID=12202217&PID=3836173&SID=ikzicawnsk0004o402ecu&source=affiliate&utm_source=Banggood_CJ&utm_medium=commission_junction&utm_campaign=OpenPilot&utm_content=sandy) and [Beitian BN-880](http://m.banggood.com/UBLOX-NEO-M8N-BN-880-Flight-Control-GPS-Module-Dual-Module-Compass-p-971082.html) )
+But both M6N and M7N should work.

+Also be aware that some of our flight controllers can cause interference with the GPS causing low satellites or even no satellites at all, keep GPS as far as possible away and think of either shield your GPS or flight controller and other equipment that can cause interference.

 # 2. Setting up the software
 ## Accelerometer calibration
 A proper accelerometer calibration is mandatory if you plan to use GPS-assisted flight moedes (POSHOLD, RTH, WP).
 Please refer to [[Advanced accelerometer calibration|Advanced-accelerometer-calibration]] page for detailed explanation on how to calibrate the accelerometer properly.